ome/omero-cli-duplicate/README.rst

 Installing from PyPI
 ====================

-This section assumes that an OMERO.web is already installed.
+This section assumes that an OMERO.py is already installed.

 Install the app using `pip <https://pip.pypa.io/en/stable/>`_: